xunil75/System-Dashboard/README.md

 # Things you need before you start:

-I will not explian how to install these aplications, there numerous guides on the Internet that you can look at!
+I will not explian how to install these aplications, there are numerous guides on the Internet that you can look at!

 Program | Links | Command
 ------------ | ------------- | -------------